Telenav/cactus/README.md

     </configuration>
 ```

-In our case, our submodule root contains two projects that do not follow the ordinary
+In our case, our workspace contains two projects that do not follow the ordinary
 project-family layout - `lexakai-annotations` and `lexakai` are part of the same family,
 but are versioned independently - so `</tolerateVersionInconsistenciesIn>` simply tells
 the consistency check not to fail when it sees that.